 Bone and Joint Related Risks

-These are some of the most common risks associated with spaying.
-While they are not strictly caused by spaying, the procedure increases the chances of puppies suffering from bone development and joint-related complications.
-Two such complications that have been associated with spaying include hip dysplasia and cranial cruciate ligament tears (CCL).
-The former results in the affected mobility of animals and it is made worse by the excessive weight gain also associated with spaying.
-It is common for animals spayed at six months old or younger.
-The latter is common in animals spayed at twelve months or younger.
-CCL tears are caused by the uninhibited growth of the tibia causing a strain to the cranial cruciate ligaments.
+Bone and joint deformities are some of the most common risks associated with spaying.
+While spaying too early is not the only factor contributing to the deformities, the procedure increases the chances of puppies suffering from bone development and joint-related complications.
+However, there are two health problems that have been associated with spaying too early – hip dysplasia and cranial cruciate ligament tears (CCL).
+The former results affects the mobility of animals.
+Hip dysplasia is also made worse by the excessive weight gain also associated with spaying.
+While hip dysplasia is common for animals spayed at six months old or younger, the CCL is common in animals spayed at twelve months or younger.
+It is the uninhibited growth of the tibia which causes a strain to the cranial cruciate ligaments resulting in CCL tears.

-Other complications of spaying a puppy that may result include urinary incontinence.
-This is the leaking or involuntary release of urine due to the interference of the sphincter muscles as a result of reduced estrogen levels in spayed dogs.
+Urinary incontinence is another complication of spaying a puppy to be aware of.
+Urinary incontinence occurs when the dog has an involuntary release of urine called a leaky bladder.
+Spaying reduces the estrogen levels in spayed dogs which interference of the bladder’s sphincter muscles.
 Spayed puppies are also predisposed to infections, hernias, dehydration, depression, constipation, and bleeding as a result of loose sutures.
-It is important to constantly monitor your puppy post spaying for any health or behavioral changes that may be detrimental to its health.
+It is important to constantly monitor your puppy post spaying for any changes that may be detrimental to its health.